apache/flink/docs/tutorials/etl.md

 ### `flatmap()`

 A `MapFunction` is suitable only when performing a one-to-one transformation: for each and every stream element coming in, `map()` will emit one transformed element.
-Otherwise, you'll want to use `flatmap()`
+Otherwise, you will want to use `flatmap()`

 {% highlight java %}